Saint Louis Exposition: After the Civil War

-A zoological garden was added in 1876 modeled after the finest European zoological buildings, and consisting of a monkey house, bear pits, and carnivore house.
+While animals(such as elephants, bears and monkeys) had been displayed at previous fairs, a zoological garden was added in 1876, modeled after the finest European zoological buildings.
+It consisted of a monkey house, bear pits, and a carnivore house.
 Later additions were an aviary, outdoor pens for herbivorous animals, a lake and a grotto.
 These structures and facilities were eventually absorbed by the St. Louis Zoo following its establishment.
+The fair saw nearly 40,000 daily attendees in the 1880s.

+In 1868, they purchased an additional 35 acres and extended the grounds.
 In 1893, the fairgrounds were enlarged to 143 acre.
 In 1902, the first automobile race in St. Louis was held on the grounds.

-The last official fair was held in 1902, because preparations were underway for the 1904 World's Fair.
+The last official fair was held in 1902 because preparations were underway for the 1904 World's Fair.
 Another blow to the fair's revival after 1904 was the abolition of horse racing in Missouri in 1905.